What is Be You?

-As an educator, we know you’re already working hard to support the mental health and wellbeing of the children and young people in your care.
+If you’re committed to supporting the mental health and wellbeing of children and young people from the early years to 18, then you’re in the right place!

 Be You is designed for educators at early learning services and schools in Australia.

-If you’d like information on particular issues connected to mental health and wellbeing, Be You Fact Sheets are available to everyone.
+If you’d like information on a specific issue related to mental health and wellbeing, have a browse of the Be You Fact Sheets.

 Beyond Blue's Healthy Families website is also a great resource for anyone who’s involved in supporting children and young people.